barbarer/Project1-Fall20/README.md

 - git clone url

-Make sure to do at least 3 commits
+Make sure to do at least 3 commits.
+You should commit after each thing that you get working.

 - git status
 - git add fileName